osenco/mpesa/README.md

 ## Usage
 ### Import Class With Namespace
 Import the class namespace into your class or app to make it available for use.
 Replace STK with your API of choice.
 We will be using STK here.
+See how to set up [C2B here](C2B.md), [B2C here](B2C.md) and [B2B here](B2B.md).

 ```php
 use Osen\Mpesa\STK;
 ```

 ### Instantiating The Class
 The class uses static methods and does not need to be instantiated.
 This is to persist configuration in memory troughout execution of the script.
 To pass configuration options to the object, use the `init()` method at the top of your script.
+The `headoffice` key is only required for Till Numbers.
+Paybill users can ignore it.

 ```php
 STK::init(